 If a teen reports the assault to law enforcement and needs to be interviewed, they can choose to have their advocate with them.
 If a teen wants to get care or treatment at a hospital, they can choose to have their advocate with them to provide support during the process.

-How Can Teens Get Connected to an Advocate?
+How Can Teens Get Connected to a Youth Advocacy Specialist?

 If an assault has been reported to law enforcement, or if a teen seeks medical care related to a sexual assault at a hospital, the teen will be offered an advocate by law enforcement or medical professionals.

-What If a Teen Declines an Advocate, But Then Changes Their Mind?
+What If a Teen Declines a Youth Advocacy Specialist, But Then Changes Their Mind?

 The right to an advocate is not a one-time thing, so even if a teen does not want an advocate the first time they are offered one, they can request an advocate at any time.